How to Create a Cryptocurrency - Coindoo

 Next up is the logo.
 It will be the first graphical element of your identity that investors will see.
 When you enter the cryptocurrency market, you must ensure your logo is easily identifiable and looks good in a small format on listings.
 Nowadays, cryptocurrency exchanges and listings are essential.

-Mainly, your token or coin will be added to a table with other currencies.
+Your cryptocurrency token or coin will mainly be added to a table with other currencies.
 If your logo can draw attention to those listings, extending your community will make it easier.

 While Dogecoin got listed on big exchanges like Binance and Coinbase and flourished in the top 10 cryptos, the concept of the doge meme-coin seems to be replicated by DogeCash and DogeToken.
 By looking at CoinMarketCap, the two new currencies don’t seem to be doing well.
 This situation may illustrate the importance of being original and innovative when trying to create a new cryptocurrency.

-3. Do You Want to Build a Coin or a Token?
+3. Do You Want to Create a Coin or a Token?

-Before creating your cryptocurrency, you should decide between building a coin or creating a token.
+Before creating your cryptocurrency, you should decide between building a cryptocurrency coin or creating a token.

 Coins don’t just store or exchange value.
 They are also used to back applications, transactions, smart contracts, and even for staking.